 To restore the registry from an exported hive, in the left pane of the Registry Editor, select the desired Registry key, where you want restoration done.

-Alternatively, you can also simply double-click the backed up .reg file, to directly add it.
+Alternatively, you can double-click the backed-up .reg file to add it directly.

 If you find this a bit difficult, you can always use free tools to achieve the same.